You’re in the market for an enterprise SEO agency.

 - Variance and Standard Deviation

 Your agency’s engineers will need to query large amounts of data, often more quickly than you can.
-Your agency should expect that their engineers will have less time to produce more concrete answers.
+Your agency should expect that its engineers will have less time to produce more concrete answers.

 This StackExchange user had to figure out how to speed up queries on a large 220 million row table (9 GBs of data).
 Expect situations like these to be routine.
 You’ll want to verify that your agency provides your engineers with the training, tools, and processes needed to rapidly process massive amounts of data.